jeffgdotorg/netbox-zero-to-hero/modules/4-ip-addressing-and-vlans/4-ip-addressing-and-vlans.md

 ## VLAN Groups
 VLAN groups can be used to organize your VLANs in a way that suits your organization, and their scope can be a particular region, site group, site, location, rack, cluster group, or cluster.

 Our fictional organization will be using a VLAN group called **`Brisbane_VLANS`** which will be scoped to the site level.
-This means that any VLAN assigned from this group will be tied to devices and VM's within the scoped site.
+This means that any VLAN assigned from this group will be tied to devices and VMs within the scoped site.

 ## The Project - New Branch Site IPAM Data
 Our fictional organization will be using the following IPAM data for the new site in Brisbane: